Scraxer/Inventory-Free-Slots/README.md

 If you would like to contribute to the development of this plugin or report issues, feel free to submit a pull request or an issue on the GitHub repository.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the BSD 2-Clause License.
 See the `LICENSE` file for details.